Saturday, October 1st 2011

 I'm developing the idea of presenting each participant in the Storyboard project in a new context to show how they are illustrate the various sections of the entire thesis due to the various issues which they evoked.
 This fits in with the QUAL-qual multiple methods approach that I'm using.
 I'm developing a table for this which will go into the data analysis as "Tangents from across the data set."

-I'm also considering whether the QUAL-qual multiple methods approach should be expanded to have 3 different versions of the Storyboard thesis.
+I'm also considering whether the QUAL-qual multiple methods approach should be expanded to have three different versions of the Storyboard thesis.

 1/ Researchers (complete).